California Community Colleges

-The California Community Colleges is a postsecondary education system in the U.S. state of California.
-The system includes the Board of Governors of the California Community Colleges and 73 community college districts.
-The districts currently operate 116 accredited colleges.
-The California Community Colleges is the largest system of higher education in the United States, and third largest system of higher education in the world, serving more than 1.8 million students.
-Despite its plural name, the system is consistently referred to in California law as a singular entity.
+The California Community Colleges (CCC) is California's system of public community colleges.
+Headquartered in Sacramento, the system includes 73 districts, which operate 116 colleges, and serves more than 1.8 million students.
+Under the California Master Plan for Higher Education, the California Community Colleges is a part of the state's three-system public postsecondary education plan, which also includes the University of California and California State University systems.

-Under the California Master Plan for Higher Education, the California Community Colleges is a part of the state's public higher education system, which also includes the University of California system and the California State University system.
-Like the two other systems, the California Community Colleges system is headed by an executive officer and a governing board.
-The 17-member Board of Governors sets direction for the system and is in turn appointed by the governor of California.
-The board appoints the Chancellor, who is the chief executive officer of the system.
-Locally elected Boards of Trustees work on the district level with Presidents who run the individual college campuses.
+The system is overseen by the 17-member Board of Governors of the California Community Colleges, with its members appointed by the governor of California.
+The Board of Governors appoints the Chancellor, who serves as the system's chief executive officer.
+Locally elected Boards of Trustees govern the community college districts, while college presidents oversee individual campuses.
+Although the system's name is plural, California law refers to it as a singular entity.